vimansasham/code_quality_assignment_2023/README.md

+Based on your request, here is the revised README:

+---
-# Project Title: Shopping Cart Pricing Calculator
+# Project Title: Travel Cost Calculator

-Welcome to the Shopping Cart Pricing Calculator project.
-This project aims to calculate the total price of items in a shopping cart considering discounts, taxes, promotions, currency exchange rates, and inventory availability.
-It has been designed to test your understanding of code quality, programming standards, design principles, and language syntax in Python and Java.
+Welcome to the Travel Cost Calculator project.
+This project aims to calculate the total cost of travel considering flight costs, hotel rates and currency exchange rates.
+It is designed to help you understand code quality, programming standards, design principles, and language syntax in Python and Java.

 ## Table of Contents